CleverCloud/clever-operator/docs/50-release.md

 ## Update Kubernetes manifests

-> This part explain how to update manifests for the deployment of the operator in Kubernetes
+> This part explains how to update manifests for the deployment of the operator in Kubernetes

 You have to update the Kubernetes' Deployment and helm charts with the latest docker image of the branch `main`.
 That's all!

-## Update version of clever-operator
+## Update a version of clever-operator

 You will have to update the version of the project in the following file `Cargo.toml` which correspond to the Rust manifest.